jothiswaranoh/conference/readme.md

 chat app app in progress i will avaivle in new when you get time have look at it.

 ## new changes are coming
 - add 3 people secaroty before to pricinapal and 2organziers. i will add their names photos
+- **not clearly understandable** plz provide more clear information